JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmarks/dvsp.md

 - **Customer locations**: Spatial coordinates for pickup/delivery points
 - **Depot location**: Central starting and ending point for all routes
 - **Travel times**: Distance/duration matrix between all location pairs
-- **Service requirements**: Time needed to serve each customer
+- **Service times**: Service time each customer

-The dynamic version samples new customer arrivals from the static instance, drawing new customers by independently sampling their locations and service times.
+The dynamic version samples new customer arrivals from the static instance, drawing new customers by independently sampling:
+- their locations from the set of static customer locations
+- service times, uniformly from the range of service times in the static instance

 ### Features

-The benchmark provides two feature representations:
+The benchmark provides two feature matrix representations, containing one column per postponable customer in the state:

-**Full Features** (14-dimensional):
+**Full Features** (27-dimensional):
-- Start times for postponable requests
+- Start times for postponable customers (1)
-- End times (start + service time)
+- End times (start + service time) (2)
-- Travel time from depot to request
+- Travel time from depot to customer (3)
-- Travel time from request to depot
+- Travel time from customer to depot (4)
-- Slack time until next time step
+- Slack time until next time step (5)
+- % of must-dispatch customers that can reach this customer on time (6)
+- % of customers reachable from this customer on time (7)
+- % of customers that can reach this customer on time (8)
+- % of customers reachable or that can reach this customer on time (9)
-- Quantile-based travel times to other requests (9 quantiles)
+- Quantile-based travel times to other customers (9 quantiles) (10-18)
+- Quantiles of % of reachable new customers (9 quantiles) (19-27)

 **2D Features** (simplified):
-- Travel time from depot to request
+- Travel time from depot to customer (1)
-- Mean travel time to other requests
+- Mean travel time to other customers (2)

 ## Benchmark Policies

 ### Lazy Policy

-The lazy policy postpones all possible requests, serving only those that must be dispatched.
+The lazy policy postpones all possible customers, serving only those that must be dispatched.

 ### Greedy Policy

-The greedy policy serves all pending requests as soon as they arrive, without considering future consequences.
+The greedy policy serves all pending customers as soon as they arrive, without considering future consequences.

 ## Decision-Focused Learning Policy